Accenture/mercury/docs/guides/CHAPTER-5.md

 `Websocket idle timeout` - there is a one-minute idle timeout for all websocket connection.
 To keep the websocket connection alive, you may send a message to the websocket service.
 For example, sending a BYTES or TEXT message to the service with some agreed protocol.

-`Disconnect a client websocket connection` - To disconnect a client websocket, you may use the Utility class as follows:
+To disconnect a websocket connection, you may use the Utility class as follows:

 ```
 void closeConnection(String txPath, CloseReason.CloseCodes status, String message) throws IOException;